aptech/docs/docs/CR-getorders.rst

 ----------------
 .. function:: getorders(a)

-    :param a: N-dimensional array, matrix, sparse matrix, string or string array.
+    :param a: , matrix, sparse matrix, string or string array.
-    :type a: TODO
+    :type a: N-dimensional array

     :returns: orders (*Nx1 vector of orders*), the sizes of the dimensions of the array.